ryanstull/GroovyAlgebra/README.md

 A (very) simple computer algebra system, implemented in groovy

-For me the purpose of this project was two-fold, to become more familiar with groovy, and to try to code something in the least redundant way possible.

 As of now, since it lacks a parser, it isn't too useful, but I plan on adding one soon.

 You can construct different algebraic formula like so